2013 Women's Cricket World Cup final: Route to the final

 Australia were drawn in Group B along with Pakistan, New Zealand and South Africa.
 In their first match, Australia defeated Pakistan by 91 runs, before winning their second match by three wickets (with 26 balls to spare) against South Africa.
 The final group match saw Australia beat New Zealand by seven wicket, and see them qualify for the Super Six section of the tournament.
 A narrow two-run victory over England was followed by a nine-wicket win against Sri Lanka and an eight-run defeat by the West Indies.

-The West Indies were drawn in Group A along with India, England and Sri Lanka.
+The West Indies were drawn in Group A along with England (the defending champions), India and Sri Lanka.
 Despite losing to India and England, they finished in third place in the group and qualified for the Super Six section, where they won all three of their games, against South Africa, New Zealand and Australia, to qualify for the final.